Kurento/kurento/source/features/events.rst

 .. note::

    The states *Ready* and *Failed* indicate that the ICE transport has completed gathering and is currently idle.
-However, since events such as adding a new interface or a new TURN server will cause the state to go back, *Ready* and *Failed* are **not** terminal states.
+However, since events such as adding a new interface or a new :term:`STUN`/:term:`TURN` server will cause the state to go back, *Ready* and *Failed* are **not** terminal states.